grz0zrg/tinycelfgraphics/README.md

 The main advantage over all methods here is : C code + hand made ELF header customizations / complete controls

-The main disadvantage is : it can be harder to use since some sections like .rodata are left out so for example any float constants in C code don't work as-is, they must be defined somewhere in the assembly code and referenced in C code through pointers (see sources) **if you only use integers** in your program it should work as-is.
+The main disadvantage is : it can be harder to use since some sections like .rodata are left out so for example any float constants in C code don't work as-is, they must be defined somewhere in the assembly code and referenced in C code through pointers (see sources) **if you only use integers** in your program it should work as-is so [fixed-point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) should perhaps be prefered over floats.

 Another (small) disadvantage is less portability, you may have to rewrite the header for each platforms.

 How ?
-The program is compiled with GCC (with optimization flags), a binary blob (without headers) is then extracted and included inside a custom ELF header compiled with NASM, the result is then compressed.
+The program is compiled with GCC (with optimization flags), a binary blob (without headers) is then extracted and included inside a custom ELF header assembled with NASM, the result is then compressed.

-There is some potentially unsafe shortcuts compared to others (they are not mandatory) such as :
+There is some unsafe shortcuts (perhaps) compared to the other methods such as :

 * ELF padding / ABI target / version field is used to store the framebuffer device (/dev/fb0) string
 * Syscall null arguments are discarded (see `fb.c` comments), this rely on the asumption that all registers are set to 0 when the program start.